chicio/chicio.github.io/_posts/2018-11-01-react-native-typescript-conference-voxxed-2018.md

 ### Conclusion

-Tha's all for my first experience as a conference speaker.
+That's all for my first experience as a conference speaker.
 It has been a good experience.
 After 10 years in the IT field (had I already been working for 10 years?!??! :cold_sweat:) it was a great pleasure to be on the other side of the stage.